 The majority of revision hip operations require restoration or replacement of lost bone which remains a priority at surgery.

 Bone grafting procedures may alter the post–operative management and patients may be required to use crutches for prolonged periods.
-Rehabilitation tends to progress more slowly than after a primary total hip replacement.
+Rehabilitation tends to progress more slowly than after a primary THR.